-Each fall the APA Style Blog Team puts together a “best of” feature, and this year we continue the tradition with an updated set of posts from the APA Style Blog and our parent site, apastyle.org.
-We hope it will be helpful as new batches of students set upon the task of learning and implementing APA Style.
-You can get the full story in our sixth edition Publication Manual (also available as an e-book for Kindle) and our APA Style Guide to Electronic References, plus more information via the links below.
+Each fall we put together a “best of” post to highlight blog posts and apastyle.org pages that we think are helpful both for new students and to those who are familiar with APA Style.
+You can get the full story in our sixth edition Publication Manual (also available as an e-book for Kindle) and our APA Style Guide to Electronic References, in addition to the pages linked below.

 Grammar and spelling

 Citing a class or lecture

 Research participant interview data

 Reference lists versus bibliographies

 MLA versus APA Style (in-text citations and the reference list)